neoxic/lua-mongo/README.md

 [lua-mongo] is a binding to the [MongoDB C Driver] for Lua.

-* Unified API for MongoDB commands and CRUD operations in the [MongoDB C Driver].
+* Unified API for MongoDB CRUD and bulk write operations in the [MongoDB C Driver].

 * Support for custom data transformation handlers when converting to/from BSON documents.